jperezvisaires/bertso-ai/ARTICLE/doinuGAN.md

 So, instead of using midis directly, we created images with them, cause, due to the nature of the midi files, it is quite simple to visualize/represent them as images.

-Once at the image domain it was easier to work with the problem, as there is much more content dealing with image and training of nets.
+Once at the more comfortable image domain it was easier to work with the problem, as there is much more content dealing with images and convolutional neural networks.

 ## GAN structure

 Let's take a breath for a second.
 We started talking about how well GANs are supposed to work in the creation of new unheared soinus, but what are GANs exactly?

 GANs were introduced [by Goodfellow et. al.](https://papers.nips.cc/paper/2014/file/5ca3e9b122f61f8f06494c97b1afccf3-Paper.pdf) and are essentially two separate models that are trained together with an opposed purpose.
-One of the models, the generative, generates new data samples; the second model, the discriminative, tells whether the data is original or it was created by the generative model.
+One of the models, the generator, generates new data samples from a random seed; the second model, the discriminator, tries to tell whether the data is original (real) or if it was created by the generative model (fake).
 Due to their behavior, they are typicall compared to a counterfeiter and a cop.
 The counterfeiter keeps improving the quality of the works while the cop gets better at detecting which ones are real or faked.

-Basically, during the training process, the counterfeiter would get much better on creating new data (in this case images of new possible doinus) while the cop would imrpove on the detection of fake soinus, forcing the improvement of the counterfeiter.
-At some point, the generative model would be so good at creating doinus that it would become absolutely impossible for the discriminative model to discern among real or fake soinus, meaning we had a model cappable of creating good enough doinus.
+Basically, during the training process, the counterfeiter should get much better at creating new data (in this case images of new possible doinus) while the cop should improve at the detection of fake doinus, forcing the improvement of the counterfeiter.
+At some point, the generative model should be good enough at creating doinus that it would become absolutely impossible for the discriminative model to discern among real or fake doinus, meaning we have a model capable of creating good enough doinus.

 Easy peasy lemon squeezy isn't it?